 Symptoms of Volutella Blight on Boxwood

-The first sign of volutella blight on boxwood is delayed and stunted growth in spring, typically followed by die-back of branches.
+The first sign of volutella blight on boxwood is delayed and stunted growth in spring, typically followed by the dieback of branches.
 Leaves turn yellow, darkening to tan as the disease progresses, often with black streaks on the petioles (small stems that join the leaves to the branch).

 Unlike healthy leaves that spread out, leaves affected by volutella blight remain close to the stem.
 If conditions are wet, you may notice masses of pinkish spores on the lower surface of foliage.
-Bark of affected plants peels away easily.
+The bark of affected plants peels away easily.